- What is Business Aviation?

 Providing Notification to NTSB

-When a reportable incident occurs, the pilot should immediately report it to NTSB Regional Office nearest to the incident.
-In many cases, the pilot will be directed to complete Form 6120.1, the Pilot/Operator Aircraft Accident Report, which can be found on the NTSB web site.
-While the form can be completed online, it must be printed out and submitted to the NTSB via mail of fax.
+When a reportable incident occurs, the pilot should immediately report it to the NTSB Response Operations Center at (844) 373-9922.
+In many cases, the pilot will be directed to complete Form 6120.1, the Pilot/Operator Aircraft Accident Report, which can be found on the NTSB web site in PDF format.
+The completed form must be submitted to the NTSB via email, mail or fax.